ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/013323 Shop Drawings, Product Data, and Samples.md

    1. Notation of dimensions established by field measurement.
    1. Submit initially, one correctable, translucent, reproducible print and four blue- or black-line prints.
    1. Contractor will provide prints of marked up sepia as may be required for his use and that of his Subcontractors and suppliers.
    1. Final submittal shall be delivered to the Owner with sufficient copies so that desired distribution can be made by Contractor, three copies to the Owner, and one each to the Contractor’s field office, his home office, the Record Documents, the fabricator, and any others involved in the submittal.
 Provide 1 electronic copy.
-See NREL CAD Manual for required format.
+See Owner CAD Manual for required format.
    1. If initial submittal becomes final submittal, provide sufficient additional copies that may be needed to meet these requirements.
    1. Where shop drawings are indicated to be submitted for "information only", submit three sets of prints to Owner and retain one set for Project Record Documents.
    1. Samples